JeremieD/Analytique/README.md

 ## Adding Origins
 To add a new origin from which to receive data, add a field to the `origins` section of `config.json`.
 Only beacons from those origins will be accepted by the server.
 Furthermore, only users in the `allowedUsers` field will be able to access that origin from the Analytique client.

-`focusCountries` is a list of country codes that you want to fetch city data for.
+`preciseGeolocation` is a list of country codes that you want to fetch city data for.

 `errorPagePatterns` is a list of strings that is matched against page titles to determine if it is an error page.